 There are times, unfortunately, when safety is sacrificed in the name of “getting things done” or because of a supervisor’s orders.
 In those situations, the consequences can be deadly.

 Leaders In The Law recently reported on a Florida wrongful death case in which a driver made an illegal U-Turn on I-75.
 It was revealed during the trial that the driver, a third-party worker, was unfamiliar with the area but was told to proceed anyway to reach an unloading site one mile away.
 The turn was made at night, with little to no visibility or illumination and a collision quickly occurred.
 Ultimately, the jury found construction worker’s poor decision to operate the truck negligently caused the death of at least two people and injured others.
 The family of one of the victims sued the construction company and the driver and was awarded $45 million.

 Site managers and supervisors should not pressure any worker – an employee or third-party laborer – to act in a manner that would put themselves or others in harm’s way.
 Though it can be intimidating, employees should speak up in those situations to avoid the risk of roadway accidents.

 Seat Belts Save Lives

 Most of the occupational fatalities occur on public highways where there are seat belt requirements and traffic laws between the hours of 7 a.m. and 4 p.m.
 The most important driver safety policy that employers can implement and enforce is still the mandatory use of seat belts.
 NHTSA estimated that in 2000, the use of seat belts prevented 11,889 fatalities in the United States and could have prevented 9,238 fatalities that did occur.

-SPBMC proudly represents construction workers and other hardworking professionals committed to ensuring their safety through education and those who have sustained on-site injuries or fatalities.
+SPBMC is committed to helping construction workers and other hardworking professionals who have sustained transportation-related injuries or fatalities.
 If you need to speak with one of our experienced New York accident lawyers, we are pleased to offer a free consultation.